nakanoasaservice/injecfn/README.md

 ## Features

 - **Type-Safe Dependency Injection**: Catch dependency errors at compile time.
-- **Fluent Builder API**: Chain methods to define your injectable functions.
+- **Fluent Builder API**: Chain methods to define your injecfn functions.
 - **Required Dependencies**: Clearly define what a function needs to operate.
 - **Default Dependencies**: Provide default values for dependencies, which can be overridden.